chickendinosaur/react-ui-numeric-input/README.md

 ```
 ---

+#### Styles

-Styles for each internal component can be overridden via inline style objects.
+Each internal component has a style prop that can be overridden via inline style objects.

-CSS variables for the component can be remapped buy adding:

-:root {
---varname: value !important;
-}

 # Development